Not going to ED’s Delhi office today: Mahua Moitra - The Statesman

-Trinamool Congress candidate from Krishnanagar Lok Sabha constituency in West Bengal, Mahua Moitra has said that she will not be going to Delhi to appear before the Enforcement Directorate on Thursday in connection with a Foreign Exchange Management Act (FEMA) violation case.
+Trinamul Congress candidate from Krishnanagar Lok Sabha constituency Mahua Moitra did not go to Delhi to appear before the Enforcement Directorate today in connection with a Foreign Exchange Management Act (FEMA) violation case.

 Moitra, who was expelled from Lok Sabha last year in December, was asked to appear at ED’s New Delhi office on Thursday.